mimik-mimOE-ai/mimOE-ai-developer-guide/readme.md

 For `Scenario 1`, we recommend using an AMD computer for the Coordinator Machine and an ARM or AMD computer for the single Agent Machine.

 In `Scenario 2,` we demonstrate incorporating an Nvidia Orin Jetson Nano device into the mimik Service Mesh.
-Thus, you will need one available.
+So, you will actually need one available.
 In Scenario 2, you will use the existing Coordinator Machine you created in Scenario 1.

 In `Scenario 3`, you will add two more Agent Machines to the mimik Service Mesh and configure mimOE.ai to support the additional AMD or ARM computers.